PJC-1/JavaScript-Understanding-the-Weird-Parts/README.md

 >
 >**Undefined VS Not Defined**
 >There is a big difference between the two.
->The *error* "Uncaught ReferenceError: a is not defined" means that you are attempting to access a variable that does not exists.
+>The *error* "Uncaught ReferenceError: a is not defined" means that you are attempting to access a variable that does not exists, i.e. *is not in memory*.
->But ```undefined``` is actually a special value with a specific meaning in JavaScript, internally.
+>But ```undefined``` is actually a special value (*key word*) with a specific meaning in JavaScript, internally.
 >Basically all variables are created with the initial/default value of undefined, which means that the variable has yet to be defined.
 >In the following code snippet you can see that the value ```undefined``` in action:
 >```